blackflux/lambda-monitor/README.md

 **batcher-handler** - Listens to SQS messages to group them before writing to S3

+**bundler-handler** - Listens to SQS messages to group them before writing to json logging service

 **process-logs** - This lambda function is subscribed to CloudWatch and processes the logs.
 Anomalies are submitted to rollbar and all detected log events are sent to the configured logging services.
 Tagged with `"MONITOR": "1"` and `"MONITORED": "0"`.

 **subscribe** - Subscribes the *process-logs* lambda function (detected using the `MONITOR` tag) to all relevant CloudWatch Groups, excluding those functions that have the `MONITORED` tag set to `0`.